tymm/Learning-of-Event-Timelines/EVALUATION.md

 ![](plots/different_number_of_trees_2.jpg?raw=true "Different number of trees") Different number of trees for the _NONE_ class (not enough data and therefore no meaningful difference)
 ![](plots/different_number_of_trees_3.jpg?raw=true "Different number of trees")

+### All relations vs. all relations in common

+The provided XML file consists of annotated events and relations of events.
+Those events and relations got annotated by more than one person and different people annotated different events and relations.

+Therefore it was reasonable to check for which case the performance of the classification on the test set was higher.
+It turned out that there is no noticeable difference in performance.

 ### Best combination of features